 Data from phase 1:

-Demographic information: age, gender, ethnicities, marriage status

-Cognitive activity level (collected via the Lifetime of Experiences Questionnaire (LIFETIME OF EXPERIENCES QUESTIONNAIRE (LEQ))
+Demographic information assessed by demographic survey we developed for this project

 Human robot interaction (collected via the Users’ Needs, Requirements, and Abilities Questionnaire – UNRAQ - and video recordings during interaction sessions)

 Likeability of the robot, opinions of ageing adults about SARs and specifically Nao (recorded from focus groups)

+Human robot interaction recorded by camera

 During Phase 1 of the project, immediately following the last “exposure” session, all participants will be individually administered the Users’ Needs, Requirements, and Abilities Questionnaire (UNRAQ) 51 to independently assess their opinions with respect to the Nao robot within four domains: (a) overall interaction with robot and technical issues; (b) assistive role of robot; (c) social aspects associated with interactions with the robot, and (d) potential ethical issues associated with utilization of the robot to support physical and social engagement.
 Previous research indicates that the UNRAQ has high internal consistency (0.88).